Structure of open-flavour four-quark states in the charm and bottom region: Two-body interaction

 \section{Two-body interaction}

 We employ a rainbow-ladder truncation combined with the effective Maris-Tandy (MT) interaction \cite{Maris1997,Maris1999} for the two-body interaction kernels, which has proven to be a very successful approximation in the functional framework.
 For recent reviews on the application to the meson, baryon and four-quark phenomenology in the past, see \cite{Eichmann2016,Eichmann2020}.
 This interaction has also been used to compute the quark Dyson-Schwinger equation (DSE) and the meson and diquark mass spectrum obtained from the quark-(anti)quark BSE (see Table~\ref{tab: meson-masses}), both of which are needed as input for the four-quark BSE.
 The interaction in its explicit form can be found in Eq.~(3.96) of \cite{Eichmann2016}; in this work we use the scale parameter $\Lambda = 0.72$ tuned to reproduce the pion decay constant and fix the shape parameter to $\eta^{\rm{MT}} = 1.8$.
 The MT interaction describes the phenomenology of light mesons in the pseudoscalar and vector channel reasonably well, whereas the results in the scalar and axialvector channels are not satisfactory.
-The qualitative reliability of the interaction can be judged from the two-body meson masses in Table~\ref{tab: meson-masses}.
+The qualitative reliability of the interaction can be judged from the two-body meson masses {displayed in Table I in Ref.\cite{Hoffer2024}.
+Herein, for the convenience of the reader, we display in Table~\ref{tab: meson-masses} again the masses of the pseudoscalar and vector mesons that enter our calculation.}

 At the quark level, and consequently also at the meson level, we work in the isospin symmetric limit, i.e., $m_{\pi^\pm} = m_{\pi^0}$, $m_{D^\pm} = m_{D^0}$, $m_{B^\pm}=m_{B^0}$.
 The $u/d$ current-quark mass is fixed by $m_\pi$.
 The strange, charm and bottom quark masses are fixed such that the following criteria are satisfied: the sums $m_D+m_{D^\ast}$, $m_{D_s}+m_{D_s^\ast}$ and $m_B+m_{B^\ast}$ have to match the sum of the respective experimental values \cite{Workman2022} within $1 \%$ relative error.
 Note, however, that the isospin limit is broken at the level of the four-point functions by symmetries and the potential appearance of attractive and repulsive channels displayed in Table \ref{tab: components}.